 Association of International Credential Evaluators

 .
 The American Medical College Application Services (AMCAS) will not verify your international transcripts.
-After submitting your AMCAS application, the UWSOM will need an original copy of your transcripts sent directly from the foreign institution, and a transcript evaluation from a bona fide credentials evaluator.
+After submitting your AMCAS application, the UWSOM will need an original official copy of your transcripts sent directly from the foreign institution or in a sealed envelope from the foreign institution, and a transcript evaluation from a bona fide credentials evaluator.

 Under exceptional circumstances, some course requirements may be waived for individuals with unusual achievements and academic promise.
 All candidates should demonstrate substantial academic ability in their major field as well as in the required science courses.
 Candidates should be proficient in the use of the English language, basic mathematics, personal computing and information technologies.

 All entrants in recent years have fulfilled requirements for a bachelor’s degree.
 No specific major is advised.
 A broad background in the humanities and liberal arts is encouraged.